prince776/prince776/README.md

 ### Hi there 👋
 * I am Prince Gupta, a programming enthusiast.
-* I'm an incoming Google SWE Intern.
+* I'm an upcoming Rubrik Backend Intern.
-* I have previously interned at sharechat and codechef as backend and full stack developer.
+* I have previously interned at Google, Mercari, Sharechat as backend developer and at codechef as fullstack.

 ### Some languages I'm familiar with
 * C++
+* Golang
 * Javascript/Typescript
 * Java
 * Python